-Randi’s grasp of hunger and related issues has established her as the “go-to” source for the national, local and regional media, government officials and the region’s thought leaders on issues relating to hunger, poverty and as an advocate for people in need.
+Under Randi’s direction, the organization has increased income by more than 250% in the past five years alone.
+Her grasp of hunger and related issues has established her as the “go-to” source for the national, local and regional media, government officials and the region’s thought leaders on matters relating to hunger, poverty and as an advocate for people in need.
 Randi has been an adjunct faculty member at CW Post, LI University and currently Molloy College since 1990.
-She sits on the Suffolk County Food Policy Council, and was appointed by Governor Andrew Cuomo to serve on the Farmingdale State College Council in 2013 for a seven year term.
+She is a member of the Suffolk County Food Policy Council, and was appointed by Governor Andrew Cuomo to serve on the Farmingdale State College Council in 2013.
 Randi was awarded an honorary doctorate of law degree from St Joseph’s College, and she is a member of the Energeia Partnership at Molloy College, a regional ethical leadership academy.

 Her professional career spans more than 35 years in the nonprofit sector.
 Prior to joining Island Harvest Food Bank, Randi was a partner in a consulting firm and made her mark at several national and local nonprofit organizations including the Heckscher Museum of Art, March of Dimes Birth Defects Foundation, The Viscardi Center, and the National Multiple Sclerosis Society.

 Randi Shubin Dresner resides in her native hometown of East Meadow.